-Mr. Sartucci also served as a Professional Staff Member and Coast Guard Fellow on the U.S. Senate Committee on Commerce, Science and Transportation where he was involved in merchant marine and maritime issues and legislation and supported Coast Guard, oceans, and fisheries legislation.
-During this time, he was involved in the enactment of the Ocean Shipping Reform Act of 1998, Coast Guard Authorization Acts of 1998 and 1996, Maritime Security Act of 1996, the Sustainable Fisheries Act of 1996, and the National Invasive Species Act.
+From 1994 through 1998, Jim also served as a Professional Staff Member and Coast Guard Fellow on the U.S. Senate Committee on Commerce, Science and Transportation, where he was the lead staff member for merchant marine and maritime issues and legislation and supported the Committee’s work on Coast Guard, oceans, and fisheries issues and legislation.